bozsahin/ling488-bogazici/projects/p3-acquisition/README.md

 3. Update the eve.give.sup.checkagain.tbc before you run it.
 The grammar it loads must be one of the .txt files you generated in the previous step.
 If you like you can create 3 different copies of the  eve.give.sup.checkagain.tbc file, one for each grammar name.
+Don't forget to update the grammar file name in it.

 4. Run the .tbc file(s) to see the new performance conpared to PART I. It is the same data but with new parameter values because of further training.